it-projects-llc/tg-addons/tg_website_event_sale_split_payments/README.rst

 - start date of rental start minus security days

-"Flexipay" button visibility in payment page
+"Split Payments" button visibility in payment page
 --------------------------------------------

-"Flexipay" button is not visible if one of the conditions is true:
+"Split Payments" button is not visible if one of the conditions is true:

 - Total payment amount of cart is less than value of "Minimum advance payment (absolute)"